conradwt/rails-setup-guide-for-windows/vscode/VSCODE-SETUP.md

     ./vscode-extensions.zsh
     ```

-    if the above doesn't work for you, one can manually install the extensions via VS Code:
+    if the above doesn't work for you, one can manually install the extensions via VS Code - Insiders:

     ```text
     angryobject.react-pure-to-class-vscode